 However, if you use your HSA money to pay for qualified medical expenses, you won’t pay any income taxes on the distributions regardless of whether or not they include earnings.
-This matters because the average 65-year old couple who retired in 2019 can expect to spend $285,000 on healthcare in retirement (this excludes long-term care).
+This matters because the average 65-year old couple who retired in 2019 could expect to spend $285,000 or more on healthcare in retirement (this excludes long-term care).
 If you were to use your HSA contributions and earnings to pay for these expenses, you would need to withdraw $285,000 from your account.
 But if you fall into the 12% tax bracket (the most common), you would need to withdraw $319,200 from your IRA or 401k to pay for the same expenses.
 That’s a savings of $34,200!

 Another great benefit of an HSA is that you get to decide how much you want to take out and when.
 Conversely, the IRS requires you to start taking what’s called a “required minimum distribution” (RMD) from tax-advantaged retirement accounts starting at age 72.

 As you can see, HSAs are a great tool to save for retirement, regardless of when you retire or what you want to use your money on.
 But it’s an even better tool if you’re planning to use your contributions and earnings to pay for medical expenses.
 To find out more about opening an HSA account, contact your health insurance administrator, Lively, or check out more of our resources.